Machian Gravity: A mathematical formulation for Mach's Principle

+At galactic scales, we assume that the Einstein Equivalence Principle may be violated, which in our theory is manifested by allowing the metric to depend on $x^4$.
+In such cases, depending on the circumstances, the theory can reduce to various modified gravity models that have been proposed by different researchers to explain the dark components of the Universe.
+For example, to account for galactic rotation curves, we may assume a weak gravitational field.
+Under this assumption, our theory yields a Yukawa-like potential as described in the next section, which has been widely used in the literature.
+Similarly in cosmological scale we can get some additional geometric components which will behave as dark components as we will discuss in Sec.~\ref{sec:Cosmology}.

-\subsection{Static, Spherically symmetric solution for weak gravitation field}
+\section{Static, Spherically symmetric solution for weak gravitation field}

 In a vacuum, the field equation for the theory is $\widetilde{G}_{AB} = 0$, which, after some rearrangements, can be written as $\widetilde{R}_{AB} = 0$, where $\widetilde{R}_{AB}$ is the Ricci tensor.
-Here, I would like to emphasize again that the vacuum does not include the background matter distribution as the theory is not applicable in an otherwise empty universe.
+Here, I would like to emphasize again that the vacuum does not include the background matter distribution as the theory is not applicable in an otherwise empty Universe.
 Similar to Einstein's equations, we also match $\widetilde{G}_{AB} = \widetilde{T}_{AB}$ at every point in space, where $\widetilde{T}_{AB}$ is the five-dimensional stress-energy tensor.
 At any point, apart from the matter density and pressure at that point, all other matter acts as background.